-The Global Investment Performance Standards (GIPS^{}) recommend that firms be verified.
-Verification is a process by which a verification firm ("verifier") assesses whether a firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been (a) designed in compliance with the GIPS standards and (b) implemented on a firm-wide basis.
+Verification is a process by which a verification firm ("verifier") assesses whether a fiduciary management provider's ("Fiduciary Manager's") policies and procedures related to composite maintenance, as well as the calculation, presentation, and distribution of performance, have been (a) designed in compliance with the Global Investment Performance Standards (GIPS®) for Fiduciary Management Providers to UK Pension Schemes ("GIPS standards for FMPs") and (b) implemented on a Fiduciary Manager-wide basis.

 Verification must be performed by a qualified independent third party.
-For the verifier to be an "independent third party," there must be no independence issues between the verifier and the firm.
+For the verifier to be an "independent third party," there must be no independence issues between the verifier and the Fiduciary Manager.
 Independence issues must be resolved for the verifier to be independent.
-If the independence issue is not resolved, the verifier is not independent.
-The purpose of this Guidance Statement is to guide firms and their potential or current verifiers in the process of determining whether independence issues exist between them.
+If any independence issue is not resolved, the verifier is not independent.
+The purpose of this Guidance Statement is to guide Fiduciary Managers and their potential or current verifiers in the process of determining whether independence issues exist between them.

-The firm has the ultimate responsibility for appointing a qualified verifier.
-The GIPS standards require independence as part of a verifier's qualification requirements.
-Verifier qualification requirements are discussed in the GIPS Standards for Verifiers.
-The self-regulatory nature of the GIPS standards necessitates a strong commitment to ethical integrity on the part of the firm as well as the verifier.
+The Fiduciary Manager has the ultimate responsibility for appointing a qualified verifier.
+The Global Investment Performance Standards (GIPS®) for Verifiers When Verifying Fiduciary Managers ("GIPS standards for Verifiers When Verifying FMs") require independence as part of a verifier's qualification requirements.
+Verifier qualification requirements are discussed in the GIPS standards for Verifiers When Verifying FMs.
+The self-regulatory nature of the GIPS standards for FMPs necessitates a strong commitment to ethical integrity on the part of the Fiduciary Manager as well as the verifier.

 This guidance also applies to performance examinations, if conducted.
-The term "verification report" as used in this document refers to both the firm-wide verification report and the performance examination report(s), if applicable.
-For further information on performance examinations, please see the GIPS Standards for Verifiers.
+The term "verification report" as used in this document refers to both the Fiduciary Manager-wide verification report and the performance examination report(s), if applicable.
+For further information on performance examinations, please see the GIPS standards for Verifiers When Verifying FMs.

 This Guidance Statement serves as minimum guidance.
-The verifier must also adhere to any applicable professional independence guidance.
+The verifier must also adhere to any applicable professional independence quidance.
 If any conflicts exist between this guidance and the verifier's professional independence guidance, the verifier must adhere to whichever guidance is more restrictive.